create a one-page website on WordPress

 4. Customize the sections

-What if you don’t want to delete a section but you want to change the text or remove a specific block inside of the section?
+What if you don’t want to delete a section but want to change the text or remove a specific block inside it?

 It’s a piece of cake.
-Simply tap on the block you wish to edit.
+Simply click on the block you wish to edit.
 The block editor will highlight it and you’ll see the popup menu appear again:

 • If you wish to delete the block entirely, it’s the same exact steps as deleting the section: click the three vertical dots, followed by Delete.